cashubtc/cdk/README.md

 ` work in progress `

-This is a **Proof of Concept** fork of the [Cashu Development Kit (cdk)](https://github.com/cashubtc/cdk) for submission to a [Bitcoin++ Hackathon](https://btcplusplus.dev/) for a ecash based time-banking application that runs both the wallet client and mint logic.
+This is a **Proof of Concept** fork of the [Cashu Development Kit (cdk)](https://github.com/cashubtc/cdk)

+Concept is the creation of a FOSS ecash based time-banking application that runs both the wallet client and mint logic for offline and offgrid communities.

+This project will be submitted to a [Bitcoin++ Hackathon](https://btcplusplus.dev/) but you are free to fork it and make it your own.
+PRs welcome.

-This project by design not include any Bitcoin elements and does not use satoshis as a unit, it is an exercise in applying a [Chaumian blinded signatures scheme](https://wikipedia.org/wiki/Blind_signature) to the concept of [Time Banking](https://en.wikipedia.org/wiki/Time_banking) - to know more about these choices see the [context.md document within this repository](https://github.com/LINKMISSING)
+This project by design not include any Bitcoin elements and does not use satoshis as a unit, it is an exercise in applying a [Chaumian blinded signatures scheme](https://wikipedia.org/wiki/Blind_signature) to the concept of [Time Banking](https://en.wikipedia.org/wiki/Time_banking)

+To know more about the design choices, what time banking is, and the reason why I made this project please refer to the [context.md document within this repository](https://github.com/LINKMISSING)

 ## TO DO

-- [ ] fork cdk and write project description / context.md
+- [ ] fork cdk and write project description
+- [ ] write context.md
 - [ ] remove Lightning Network logic:
   - [ ] cdk-lnbits
   - [ ] cdk-lnd
   - [ ] cdk-phoenixd
   - [ ] cdk-strike
   - [ ] ...
 - [ ] remove Bitcoin logic:
   - [ ] multi-mint logic
   - [ ] channel opening/closing
   - [ ] ...
 - [ ] replace 'sat' with 'time'
   - [ ] define 'time'
   - [ ] integrate logic to check real time and 'ecash 'time'
   - [ ] melt & mint logic remains the same
   - [ ] ...
 - [ ] testing
 - [ ] deploy on 2 devices
 - [ ] test sharing 'time'